GovCraft/paseto_cli/README.md

 cargo build --release
 ```

-The binary is located at `target/release/paseto_cli`.
+The binary will be available at `target/release/paseto_cli`.

 ## Usage